 The Texas A&M University-Kingsville Jazz Program is an integral part of the Music Department at the university.
 Students are afforded the opportunity to participate in performing jazz groups and to study the workings of jazz music that include jazz theory, jazz improvisation, jazz history, jazz arranging, and jazz pedagogy.
-A new degree program, the Bachelor of Music in Performance with an Emphasis in Jazz Studies, is currently slated to begin in 2012.
-This program will offer students the opportunity to study jazz music at a deeper level.
-This increased exposure to jazz studies will enable students to explore further in-depth jazz studies in graduate school, to focus their performance skills in jazz music, and to expand their knowledge of jazz music and how to teach it.
+A new degree program, the Bachelor of Music in Performance with an Emphasis in Jazz Studies, began in 2013.
+This program offers students the opportunity to study jazz music at a deeper level.
+This increased exposure to jazz studies enables students to explore further in-depth jazz studies in graduate school, to focus their performance skills in jazz music, and to expand their knowledge of jazz music and how to teach it.

 Jazz Studies Ensembles

 Jazz Band I is the premiere-performing group within the jazz program at TAMUK.
 Membership in Jazz Band I is open to all TAMUK students and determined by audition.
 The students within the group represent the most accomplished jazz musicians within the university.

 Jazz Band I was selected to perform at the TMEA Convention in 1995, 2003, and 2009.
 Jazz Band I has also performed at the TAMUK Jazz Festival, the Coastal Bend Jazz Festival, the UT Longhorn Jazz Festival, the Texas Jazz Festival, the RioFest Jazz Festival, the Fiesta Jazz Festival, the UNC/Greeley Jazz Festival, and the Mobile Jazz Festival.
 In both 1997 and 1999, Jazz Band I was selected as one of eight college jazz bands invited to compete in the National Jazz Band Competition at the Mobile Jazz Festival.